aclai-lab/SoleLogics.jl/docs/src/fuzzy.md

 ```

 # [Introduction](@id fuzzy-introduction)
-SoleLogic also provides tools to works with [many-valued logics](https://en.wikipedia.org/wiki/Many-valued_logic), i.e., containing truth values other than the classic boolean ones `true` and `false`, characterised by a partial order.
+SoleLogics also provides tools to work with [many-valued logics](https://en.wikipedia.org/wiki/Many-valued_logic) (e.g., fuzzy logics), that is, logics with more truth values other than the classical Boolean ones `⊤` and `⊥`.
+With many-valued logics, the truth values are part of a bounded lattice encoding a partial order between them, encoding a *truer than* relation.

-The main reference for this part is [Many-Valued Modal Logics](https://melvinfitting.org/bookspapers/pdf/papers/ManyValMod.pdf) by Melvin Fitting.
+The main reference, here, is [Many-Valued Modal Logics](https://melvinfitting.org/bookspapers/pdf/papers/ManyValMod.pdf) by Melvin Fitting.

 # [HeytingTruth](@id heytingtruth)
 ```@docs